 Now that you know that an irrevocable trust is the best way to protect your assets, how do you set up an asset protection trust.

 The trustee of your trust is responsible for distributing your assets after you die.
-This is a big responsibility, which means you must choose a trustee that will carry out every one of your wishes.
+This is a big responsibility, which means you must choose a trustee who will carry out every one of your wishes.
 Bank and investment accounts are relatively easy to distribute.
 However, the distribution of more complex assets such as vehicles and real estate can be much more complicated.
 During the asset distribution process, the trustee is responsible for keeping the beneficiaries updated on the status of the process, especially when it comes to the distribution of assets.

 A Dynasty Trust may also be used to avoid direct distributions.
-With this method the assets continue to be held in trust for future generations and are distributed only as needed.
+With this method, the assets continue to be held in trust for future generations and are distributed only as needed.

 To safeguard your assets and ensure they go to your chosen beneficiaries as intended, the establishment of an irrevocable trust is recommended.
 However, given its complexity, establishing a trust may not be the ideal solution for everyone.
 If you believe that forming a trust is the right estate planning tool for you, working with a family law attorney can help you draft a legally sound irrevocable trust.